 — Eckhart Tolle

 Allow things to take their course, even if that means someone will have to endure pain for it.
-Don’t try to force them to do anything, they’ll end up hating you for it.
-Even though it’s not an ideal situation, you can’t fix it.
+Don’t try to force them to do anything.
+They’ll end up hating you for it.
+Even though it’s not ideal, you can’t fix it.
 So, it’s better to release it.

 5. The only constant in life is change